Spend your summer with us.

 - Summer residents may be required to relocate in order for Housing Services to perform large scale projects and deep cleaning in Summer Housing buildings.
 If this is necessary, students will be notified in advance of such work.

 It is understood and agreed that Carnegie Mellon Housing Services (the University) grants to this applicant (the student) the right, license and privilege to occupy and use the assigned accommodations for the period specified.
-The student is subject to the terms and conditions stated in this document and those pertinent rules and regulations detailed in the 2018 Summer Housing License Agreement, Housing policies, the Undergraduate catalog and any other additional conditions promulgated by the University from time to time.
+The student is subject to the terms and conditions stated in this document and those pertinent rules and regulations detailed in the 2019 Summer Housing License Agreement (pdf), Housing policies, the Undergraduate catalog and any other additional conditions promulgated by the University from time to time.
 (During the summer it is expected that maintenance work may require the relocation of summer residents.)

 The entire occupancy fee shall be due and payable by the student on the dates listed in room rates and cancellation section.
 Where such prepayment is not feasible, terms for settlement of monies due must be arranged by the student with Enrollment Services (the HUB) prior to the assumption of occupancy.
 Failure to make such arrangements may result in denial of residence.
 All students with a student account at the University will have their accounts charged for summer occupancy.